Walodja1987/xns/README.md

 ### 💤 Namespace Registration

+XNS supports two types of namespaces: **public** and **private**.
+Each has different rules, fees, and use cases.

+#### Public Namespaces

-To register a namespace, follow the following steps:
+To register a public namespace, follow these steps:

-1. Call `registerNamespace` on the contract at [0x123..333](https://etherscan.io/) with 200 ETH (or 0 ETH if you're the contract owner in the first year).
+1. Call `registerPublicNamespace` on the contract at [0x123..333](https://etherscan.io/) with 200 ETH (or 0 ETH if you're the contract owner in the first year).
 2. Wait a few blocks for confirmation, then verify with `getNamespaceInfo`.

 **Example:**
-- To register namespace `"yolo"` with a price of 0.250 ETH per name, call `registerNamespace("yolo", 0.25 ether)` with 200 ETH (any excess will be refunded).
+- To register public namespace `"yolo"` with a price of 0.250 ETH per name, call `registerPublicNamespace("yolo", 0.25 ether)` with 200 ETH (any excess will be refunded).

 **Requirements:**
 - **Namespace:**